As some of you know, I earned a two-year MBA program at a small business school in central Michigan. It was an extremely valuable experience.

-Your goal is not to make everybody happy, your goal is to make the right people happy.
-Once you've found your niche, your target audience, and your corporate identity has been established – you'll find that a lot of your decisions will become second nature (instead of an ongoing guessing game).
+Your goal is not to make everybody happy but to make the right people happy.
+Once you've found your niche and your target audience and you've established your corporate identity, you'll find that a lot of your decisions will become second nature instead of an ongoing guessing game.
 You will become proactive rather than reactive—and this kind of decisive approach will make all the difference in your business.

-If you expect anybody to buy what you're selling, you need to make them believe (in an honest and ethical way) that the benefits of what you're offering EXCEEDS the monetary sum that they'll have to pay for it.
+If you expect anybody to buy what you're selling, you need to make them believe (honestly and ethically) that the benefits of what you're offering EXCEED the monetary sum that they'll have to pay for it.

-And I'll let you in on a little secret… people LOVE to buy things.
-They love it because they believe that purchasing a product or service is going to solve a problem or meet a need in their lives.
-When someone truly believes that they are receiving something in excess of what they are paying, you'll have a hard time not selling to them.
+And I'll let you in on a little secret: People LOVE to buy things.
+They love it because they believe that purchasing a product or service will solve a problem or meet a need in their lives.
+When someone truly believes that they are receiving something that exceeds what they're paying, you'll have a hard time not selling to them.
 The real trick is:

-- You have to know what this product is worth to your customer
+- To know what this product is worth to your customer.

-- You have to be skilled at communicating the value of this product to your customer
+- To communicate the value of this product unequivocally to your customer.

-In the realm of real estate, it is very important for you to understand what your properties are worth to your customers, how you can add to the perceived value of these properties, and how to price them appropriately.
-If you can get people to understand the value they'll receive when they purchase your properties, you will sell – and you will sell a lot.
+In the realm of real estate, it is important to understand what your properties are worth to your customers, how you can add to the perceived value of these properties, and how to price them appropriately.
+If you can get people to understand the value they'll receive when they purchase your properties, you will sell.
+And you will sell a lot.